mpalmer79/agentforge/docs/index.md

 // Run it
 const response = await agent.run('What is the weather in Boston?');
 console.log(response.content);
-// -> "The current weather in Boston is 72F and sunny!"
+// The current weather in Boston is 72F and sunny!
 ```

 </div>